-"Meat Free Since ‘83."
+“Meat Free Since ’83.”
 That’s the motto at The Chicago Diner, which first opened up in Lakeview, but now has a second location in Logan Square, the subject of this review.
-They both feel like traditional diners, but the Logan Square spot is newer, cleaner, and a little more aesthetically pleasing.
+They both feel like traditional diners, but the Logan Square spot is newer, larger, and just as good as the original.

-The menu is large, and full of vegan and vegetarian options ranging from chocolate chip pancakes, to burgers, to gyros made with seasoned seitan, a meat substitute that at times isn't bad.
-We swear.
-The voodoo magic they're able to do with seitan, tofu, and even a black bean veggie burger is a testament to the dedication of making meat substitutes taste good.
-The staff is also exactly what you would expect, so they won't be mistaken for investment bankers.
-They're polite, knowledgable about the food, and encourage you to try new things whether you actually have dietary restrictions, or just happen to be there because you're in the mood for some tasty vegan food.
+The menu is large, and full of vegan and vegetarian options ranging from chocolate chip pancakes, to burgers, to gyros made with seasoned seitan.
+And the magic they’re able to do with seitan, tofu, and even a black bean veggie burger is a testament to their dedication of making meat substitutes taste good.
+The staff is polite, knowledgable about the food, and helpful whether you have dietary restrictions, or just happen to be there because you're in the mood for some tasty vegan food.

 A vegan cinnamon roll is still a cinnamon roll.
 It’s good.